Bimsara-Janakantha/RV32IM-Pipelined-Processor/04. Hardware Implementation/Readme.md

-# T03_ANDGate
+# Hardware Implementation

 ---

 ## Ownership Notice

 - Created by BG
-- Created on 2024-12-28
+- Created on 2024-12-29
-- Last modified on 2024-12-28
+- Last modified on 2024-12-29

 ---

 ## About

-- This is a simple 2 input AND gate and its' testbench file.
-- This is used to study the behaviour of a 2 input AND Gate using VHDL and GTKWave.
+- This is the directory for RV32IM Hardware Implementation.
 - This is running on the **VS Code** with **GHDL** and **GTKWave**.

 ---